The Pristine HeII Emitter near GN-z11: Constraining the Mass Distribution of the First Stars: Discussion and Conclusions

 Extremely top-heavy IMFs, either flat or with a Salpeter slope but a peak at $M_{ch} \geq 140 M_{\odot}$, i.e., in the mass range of PISNe, are predicted for low stellar masses $\approx (2-3)\cdot 10^{4}M_{\odot}$.
 This is particularly intriguing in light of recent results of a putative high-$z$ PISN detection at $z\approx 15$ \citep[][]{gandolfi+2026, ferrara+2026}, and the prospect of detecting their chemical signatures in high-$z$ gas clouds \citep{Vanni2024}.
 In this context, C1 may provide direct constraints on the progenitor population of such energetic explosions.

 Conversely, steeper PopIII IMFs, such as a Salpeter slope with $M_{ch} = 1M_{\odot}$ for ages of 2~Myr, would require stellar masses $\geq 10^{5}M_{\odot}$.
 Such high masses cannot be excluded, as {\it Hebe} lies near the luminous galaxy GN-z11 \citep{Venditti2023}, whose Lyman–Werner radiation may suppress H$_2$ cooling in nearby minihalos.
 However, these masses are higher than typically predicted by simulations that resolve minihalos \citep[e.g.,][]{Storck2025}.
 Models with $M_\star < 10^{5}\,M_\odot$ also imply a top-heavy PopIII IMF, as they exclude all IMFs steeper than a Salpeter slope with $M_{\rm ch} < 10\,M_\odot$ (Fig.~\ref{fig:fig3}).
+The resulting star formation rates are $(0.018-0.1) M_{\odot}/yr$.
 Thus, if PopIII stellar masses are limited to the lower values predicted by simulations, our results effectively require top-heavy IMFs.

 Fig.~\ref{fig:fig4} combines our far-field cosmology PopIII IMF constraints with those from near-field Cosmology studies.
-The {\it direct detection} of a pure PopIII system, C1 in {\it Hebe}, allows us to exclude the least top-heavy Larson PopIII IMFs: $M_{ch} < ax-300$, where x is the IMF slope and $a=(111,88,80)$ for 1, 2, and 3$\sigma$ upper limits on $\mathrm{HeII}/\mathrm{H}_\gamma$.
+The {\it direct detection} of a pure PopIII system, C1 in {\it Hebe}, allows us to exclude the least top-heavy Larson PopIII IMFs: $M_{ch} < ax-300$, where x is the IMF slope and $a=(111,88,80)$ for 1, 2, and 3$\sigma$ lower limits on $\mathrm{HeII}/\mathrm{H}_\gamma$.
 Conversely, {\it indirect studies} of the chemical signature of PopIII supernovae in Galactic halo stars rule out the flattest ones \citep{Koustouridou2024}.
 Together, these complementary approaches bracket the PopIII IMF from both ends, providing a data-driven range of viable PopIII IMFs.
 The most likely IMFs satisfy these conditions: $176x - 331 \leq M_{\rm ch} \leq 191x - 132$, implying a narrower stellar mass range for C1 in {\it Hebe}, $ 2.5 \cdot 10^4 \lesssim M_\star \lesssim 10^5$.
-A precise measurement of $\rm HeII/H_\gamma$ would define a direct relation between $M_{\rm ch}$ and the IMF slope, motivating deeper observations of PopIII candidates.
+A precise measurement of $\rm HeII/H\gamma$ would define a direct relation between $M_{\rm ch}$ and the IMF slope, motivating deeper observations of PopIII candidates.
 Future JWST observations will therefore be critical to transform these constraints into a direct measurement of the PopIII IMF.